-- Has trained staff with expertise in chronic lung disease

-- nate trained scan work expection in clinical samp disease.
+- Has trained staff with expertise in chronic lung disease - nate trained scan work expects on its choices any disease.
 Tallors the programme to the lad vidual's specific physical, social, cognitive and psychological maeds.
 Offers on the sopt personal advice on breathing techniques, and the psychological management of fear of prechisenance.
 Prescribes and digital searchise uning HTTI principles (see over page).